ZhenyingZhu/StudyNotes/ComputerScience.md

 - when n is the num of operators
 - the number of ways of parenthesizing an expression: C(n) = (2n)! / ((n+1)! * n!)

+### System Design and Scalability

+Key goals

+- Commincate with questions.
+Be open about the issues
+- don't get excessively focused on one part
+- draw picture of what is proposing
+- Validate concerns people bring up.
+Make changes accordingly
+- Stating out and questioning all assumptions
+- Estimate when necessary
+- driving through questions
+- tradeoffs and make improvements

+Design steps:

+1. Scope the problem: what features/use cases are supported?
+2. Make reasonable assumptions.
+Need some product sense (timeout for the requests)
+3. Draw major components

 ## Terms

 - Idempotency